Docker Cheat Sheet: Command Reference by Use Case

 docker images

-Use docker run to create and start a new container from an image.
-Use -d for detached (background) mode and --name to assign a name.
+Use docker run to create and start a container from an image.
+Use -d for background execution and --name to assign a name.

 docker run -d --name my-container nginx

-Map ports with the -p option in <host-port>:<container-port> format.
+Use the -p option to map ports in <host-port>:<container-port> format.

 docker run -d -p 8080:80 --name my-nginx nginx